Frederick Wildman and Sons 2023 WSET EDUCATION SCHOLARSHIP

-As part of the diversity, equity and inclusion initiative at FWS, six WSET scholarships will be awarded in 2022.
-The purpose of this scholarship program is to help open more access to educational opportunity to support professional development across the industry.
+As part of the diversity, equity and inclusion initiative at FWS, six WSET scholarships will be awarded in 2023.
+This scholarship program will provide access to educational opportunities within the wine industry.
 In addition to a fully paid tuition, each scholarship recipient will also be paired with a FWS employee as a mentor that will provide support through the WSET process and act as a contact to discuss any wine-industry related topics.
-The goal is to help equip wine professionals of all backgrounds with more tools to thrive in their wine career.

 - WSET Level 1 course & test tuition (2 recipients)